peter-leonov/type-predicate-generator/README.md

 Non-goals:

 - Cover non-serializable types: at this stage of TS adoption most of the codebases that care about type safety have developed a safe "bubble" that only lets in checked values.
-This mainly means that the values get into the "bubble" throught a call to `JSON.parse()` that produces plain old data objects, this is where the 99% of type checking is required.
+This mainly means that the values get into the "bubble" through a call to `JSON.parse()` that produces plain old data objects, this is where the 99% of type checking is required.
 - Cover a sophisticated schema verification protocol.
 While possible, the idea is to get an `unknown` type and turn it first into something type safe (safely assignable to a given type).
 The resulting value can get safely verified against a more sophisticated schema as a second step.
-Still, for simple checks the doors are open, but any non context free checks should be implemneted using a higher level schema verification generator that is not TypeScript specific.
+Still, for simple checks the doors are open, but any non context free checks should be implemented using a higher level schema verification generator that is not TypeScript specific.
 - Cover complex computed types or expensive JS values, except for generics (generics are neat and easy to cover in the current architecture).

 Guiding principles: